Ben Brading 5 min read

 Managing the Balancing and Settlement Code

-The Balancing and Settlement Code is the legal framework that governs how transactions between generators and suppliers are carried out on the wholesale electricity market.
+The Balancing and Settlement Code is the legal framework that governs how transactions between generators and suppliers are conducted in the wholesale electricity market.

 It is a legal document of more than 1,000 pages that underpins the functioning of the market.